ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 		Finally at the bottom you will se a Back utton which will redirect you to the event's page and a Report button to repport an Event (as we commented earlier if it's reported 10+ times it will be blocked)

 PEOPLE:
-	If you go inte the People's Page, you will be able ta all the Users (except yourself), with their usename and a link to their profile page, and below right a back button that will lead you to the home page.
+	If you go inte the People's Page, you will be able ta ALL the Users (except yourself), with their usename and a link to their profile page, and below right a back button that will lead you to the home page.
 	Inside their profile pae, you will be able to see their Name, Mail, Adress and Organization.
 	You will be able to send a message to the user, and by clicking this buttonyou will be able to see your chat with the user, and be able to compose a message to him.